 - The share certificate or any other document as evidence of investment has to be submitted to and retained by the designated AD bank

 RMC provides services in terms of ensuring

-RMC ensures compliance with ODI guidelines as to eligible security, remittance for the asset acquired, evidence for such investment, filing of ODI form, getting relevant certifications for obtaining UIN for the ODI, obtaining Unique Identification Number.
+RMC ensures compliance with ODI guidelines as to eligible security, remittance for the asset acquired, evidence for such investment, filing of ODI form.

 RMC also ensures in compliance with filing Annual returns (Annual Performance Reports) with the RBI and getting the approvals for any changes in terms of ODI.